mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 49 |Zip - Use: A small almond-colored pill.
 Effect: Mild stimulant.
 Side Effects: Headache and anxiety for a few days if use is discontinued.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 1% after each use.
 Note: Zip is 40 mg of caffeine.
 | 50 |U4E-uh - Use: A small orange pill, sometimes called Orange Cream, that is popular on the party scene.
 Effects: Makes the user feel happy and excited.
 Side Effects: Long-term use leads to lower sex drive and frequent panic attacks.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 1% after each use.
 | 51 |Cap Jaw - Use: A heavier-than-air yellow gas that is inhaled.
 Effects: Imbues the feeling of invincibility.
 Side Effects: Extreme nervousness and insomnia.
 Addiction: 10% chance of being addicted upon first use.
 Chances increase by 15% after each use.
 | 52 |Plik - Use: A liquid that is injected.
-Effects: Loss of all sense of self-control, and the user is incapable of forming memories while under the infl uence.
+Effects: Loss of all sense of self-control, and the user is incapable of forming memories while under the influence.
 Side Effects: Cold sweats, a weak immune system, and permanent muscular weakness.
 Addiction: 2% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 53 |Salen Heat - Use: A red pill popular on the party scene.
 Effects: The user feels warm and excited and usually feels the desire to remove their clothing.
 Side Effects: Extreme anxiety.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 3% after each use.
 | 54 |Cloud 9 - Use: A white liquid inhaled through the nose.
 Effects: Feelings of carefree enjoyment.
 Side Effects: Long-term use weakens the immune system.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 55 |Sweet - Use: A substance similar to hard candy that is sucked on.
 Effects: Mild hallucinations and euphoria that lead to extreme amicability.
 Side Effects: Irritability and fatigue.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 1% after each use.